How Can You Get Kids to Tell the Truth?

 Pray for your kids using Bible verses.

 I know that we all pray for our children.
 But it feels so much different when you experience the answers to your prayers.
-Hope you are blessed with our story.
+Hope you are blessed with our story in praying for your kids to tell the truth.